The 47

 The 47 (El 47) is a 2024 Spanish historical drama film directed by Marcel Barrena and written by Barrena and Alberto Marini.
-It stars Eduard Fernández alongside Clara Segura and Zoe Bonafonte, exploring the hijacking of a bus in 1978 Barcelona as a form of civil disobedience.
+It stars Eduard Fernández alongside Clara Segura and Zoe Bonafonte, exploring the true story of the hijacking of a bus in 1978 in Barcelona as a form of civil disobedience.

 The film was released theatrically by A Contracorriente Films on 6 September 2024.
 It won five awards at the 39th Goya Awards, including Best Picture, Best Supporting Actor (Salva Reina), and Best Supporting Actress (Segura).

 Plot

 The film takes place in Barcelona in 1978.
 Incensed by the contempt faced by impoverished Extremaduran and Andalusian immigrant communities in the city outskirts, bus driver Manolo Vital hijacks a vehicle of the 47 bus line, in order to debunk the local government's lie that buses could not reach the Torre Baró neighborhood.

 Production

 The screenplay was written by Marcel Barrena and Alberto Marini.
 The film is a The Mediapro Studio production.
 It had the participation of Movistar Plus+, RTVE, 3Cat, and Triodos Bank, the backing from ICEC and funding from ICO.
 It was shot in between June and July 2023.
 Shooting locations in the province of Barcelona included Plaça de Catalunya, the Barcelona City Hall, and the Torre Baró neighborhood.

 Valeria Castro composed the film's main song, "El borde del mundo".